AntonUBC/kaggle_flavours_of_physics/README.md

 modeled features from data trying not to affect the performance of the classifier at the same time.

 Addressing the second
-requirement was much harder since the signal can occur only within a certain region of values of the tau-mass and therefore is correlated with mass by definition.
+requirement was much harder since the signal can occur only within a certain region of the tau-mass values and therefore is correlated with the tau-mass by definition.
 This means that any aggressive classifier which objective is pure maximization of the ROC AUC score would eventually be correlated with the tau-mass.
 My solution to this problem was
 twofold: